tejas261/portfolio/README.md

 ## 📧 Contact

-For questions about this project, check out the AI Chat feature - it's built to answer questions about the portfolio! 😉
+For questions about this project, check out the AI Chat feature - it's built to answer questions about me! 😉

----

-**Built with ❤️ using GPT-4, LangChain, and React**